BrennanAndruss/CheckLists/README.md

 - **CRUD Operations**: Create, edit, and delete lists and tasks.
 To see all task operations, hover or focus on a task.
 - **Task Details**: Add details and dates to tasks.
 Dates can be selected with the built-in Date input GUI.
 - **Complete Tasks**: Check and uncheck tasks to mark as complete.
-Tasks appear with strikethrough text when completed.
+Tasks appear with strikethrough text when completed, and details are hidden.
 - **Keyboard Navigation**: Perform all operations through navigation with the TAB key.

 ## 🔍 The Process